Managing meetings made more magical, with help from Alexa

 As part of his studies, Ralph came to work with Versantus for a week.
 Ralph's 16, and had never built an Amazon Echo skill before.
 In a week, he created something so awesome, we offered him a job.

-We love to support anyone that is passionate about coding, development and using technology to improve lives.
+We love to support anyone that is passionate about coding, development and using technology to improve lives - see our current vacancies if this is you!
 One of our friendly customers asked if we had space for an A-level student for a week.
 "Of course we do!", we said.

 Having talked to him on the phone before he started, we knew that Ralph was going to be super-smart, confident and eager to learn.
 He wanted to experience life at a professional web development agency (Why choose us, then? - Ed), and we were delighted to help.